Skip to Content

 Town includes security measures that apply automatically:

-• Output validation — Ensures actions match expected patterns
+• Output validation — Checks tool arguments before executing actions

 • Account isolation — Workflows can only access accounts you’ve connected